robertbraeutigam/scan/README.md

 on the other party.
 * **Controlled**: The *Responder* on the application layer.
 The part who responds to commands from the other party.
+* **Modality**: A single physical or logical entity in a device, for which any stream of consecutive data items (or commands) can be replaced with the latest one without altering the meaning of the stream.